top of page

 They had bucketloads of passion and strong ideas, but lacked supporting evidence or strategic focus to convert those projects into successful grants.

 Over several months, I worked closely with their board to lay the foundations for long-term success.
-Together we:

 • Identified strengths and areas for improvement to sharpen their positioning